bschmalz/recrebot/ReadMe.md

-# Project Title

-Recrebot
+# Recrebot

-## Description

 A trip building tool that automates the process of checking trip availability for you and notifying you in real time if any openings appear for requested trips.

 Currently supported trip types are:

-Recreation.gov Campgrounds
+- Recreation.gov Campgrounds
-Reserve California Campgrounds
+- Reserve California Campgrounds
-Recreation.gov Trail Permits
+- Recreation.gov Trail Permits

-- Mt.
+* Mt.
 Whitney
-- Inyo National Forest
+* Inyo National Forest
-- Sierra National Forest
+* Sierra National Forest
-- Humboldt-Toiyabe National Forest
+* Humboldt-Toiyabe National Forest
-- SeKi National Park
+* SeKi National Park

 ## Technology Breakdown